 PARIS STORE OPENING

-The Italian label renowned for its artistic high-end trainers, Voile Blanche has opened its first Paris store, Voile Blanche Society.
-Located in the rarefied St. Germain-desPrès area, its design is inspired by the traditional shops once found in neighborhoods throughout Italy, with shades of blue and cement, matt surfaces and ceramic tiles.
-The wood displays, reminiscent of a contemporary art installation, allow the sneakers to float, highlighting their lightness, vibrant colors and use of high-quality materials.
+The Italian label renowned for its artistic high-end trainers, Voile Blanche, has opened its first Paris store, Voile Blanche Society.
+Located in the rarefied St. Germain-des-Près area, its design is inspired by the traditional shops once found in neighborhoods throughout Italy, with shades of blue and cement, matt surfaces and ceramic tiles.
+The wood displays, reminiscent of a contemporary art installation, allow the sneakers to ‘float’, highlighting their lightness, vibrant colors and use of high-quality materials.
 In addition to shoes, the shop also sells design objects.

 www.voileblanche.com